-With a Southwest Airlines Companion Pass, your spouse, your best friend, or your mother, or whomever you choose as your companion can fly with you for FREE.
+With a Southwest Airlines Companion Pass, your spouse, best friend, mother, or whomever you choose as your companion can fly with you for FREE.

-The kicker is that you need to fly 100 one way flights or acre 110,000 Rapid Reward Points in a calendar year.
+The kicker is to fly 100 one way flights or accrue 110,000 Rapid Reward Points in a calendar year.

 Thankfully there is a pretty easy way to obtain it without spending $110,000.

 Here’s a great guide to help you earn a Southwest Companion Pass the easiest way possible.

 13. If Delayed, Complain